JFoederer/robotframeworkMBT/demo/Titanic/README.md

 ### Step 2: Installing dependencies

-Since this demo is based on the robotMBT library, it needs to be installed to run the demo.
-The recommended installation method is using [pip](http://pip-installer.org)
+To install the packages needed to run the demo, navigate to your local `demo/Titanic` folder and run:

-    pip install --upgrade robotframework-mbt
+    pip install -r requirements.txt

 ### Step 3: Run the demo